-When I was doing my research of how to get to Machu Picchu I seemed to find only two extremes on how to do it.
+When I was doing my research into the cheapest way to see Machu Picchu I seemed to find only two extremes on how to do it.
 Of course theres the very, very expensive way (the train) which although would be an enjoyable and comfortable experience is out of reach for most travellers – well at least those on any sort of a budget.
 Then theres the other which involves doing most of it on foot and penny pinching where ever possible.
 Plus in the end this will still not include the costs you just can’t get around such as the Machu Picchu entrance fee (128 soles or US$ 38 for adults; 65 soles or US$19 for students with ISIC cards).
 Now after having done it myself, in the end on a Machu Picchu by car tour for $100USD (which at the time I thought wasn’t too bad) I’ve now learnt how much easier and simpler it is to organise it for yourself without going bankrupt or completely roughing it.
-So here you go – learn from my mistakes and misfortune!
+So here you go – the cheapest way to see Machu Picchu as learned from my mistakes and misfortune!

 Step One of How To Do Machu Picchu On A Budget: Transport